CBeerta/Bliss/README.md

 * Keyboard Nav needs work.
 We need to make sure a loadNext event loads enough content to allow scrolling to the next item.
 Maybe we can trick with padding here?
 * Expire of the simplepie cache
-* Maybe the cached images shouldn't be in the cache but data direcotry? they're part of the content now (gallery)
-* Try to generate content if the feeds body is empty (images only, or attachements only feed fe)
 * For the gallery there needs to be a way to go from picture to post somehow.
 SimplePie makes this incredible hard though.
+We can go to feed now atleast, maybe the step to a single item is more possible then.
 * Filter Duplicate titles, show only newest.
-* Basic polling works.
-Only question remains, should we prepend these articles?
-Or is informing enough
-* Search?
+* Search? (this is probably where i will regret most that i chose not to use a database)
 * Should probably cache `Reader::filelist()`. it goes over every file on every reload.
 For now though, the fs-cache does a good job.
-* Export all feeds to OPML
+* Export all feeds to OPML, export images from gallery

 # BUGS

 * It will likely not look good in Internet Explorer or Opera.
 * Fast scrolling causes the page to simply stop reloading.
+* Keyboard Navigation needs more work

 Probably alot more.
 Tested with a couple of feeds, but there are probably alot that don't work correct.